* California missing out on typical February rains

 * Eastern Corn Belt moisture conditions improving

-* Interagency group sees prospects for warmer than normal
+* Interagency group sees prospects for warmer than normal summer

 By Environment Correspondent Deborah Zabarenko